Breakthrough-Energy/PowerSimData/README.md

 output data (power produced by generators and flowing in the branches of the network).
-The **delete** state is only accessible from the **analyze** state and lets the user delete the current scenario, i.e., input and out output data as well as all references to the scenario in master files.
+The **delete** state is only accessible from the **analyze** state and lets the user delete the current scenario, i.e., input and out output data as well as all references to the scenario in monitoring files.